Healthy Homes Assessment Haumoana

 • Do you think the heating system has sufficient capacity?

-The consequences of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can have a significant impact for landlords and property managers.
-For specialist guidance, contact us now and schedule your rental properties house evaluation.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can have a significant impact for property owners and landlords.
+For professional advice, call today to schedule your rental property house assessment.

 home assessments for rental properties